mietek/halcyon-website/pages/reference/index.md

 > Magic file:          | `.halcyon/sandbox-post-build-hook`
 > Script arguments:    | _`tag source_dir constraints`_

-Script to execute when building the sandbox directory, after `cabal install`.
+Script to execute when building the sandbox directory, after `cabal install --dependencies-only`.

 <div class="pre-like"><p>
 _See the [Try Haskell](/examples/#try-haskell) source code for an example of using a sandbox post-build hook._